samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 module.exports = Database;
 ```

-This class has just a single method that connects to the running mongodb server.
+This class has just a single method that connects to the running MongoDB server.
 Note that you added some listeners for series of events (like `error` or `disconnected`) that might occur in the server lifecycle.
-Lastly in the `_connect()` method, you initialized your `users` model.
+Lastly, in the `_connect()` method, you initialized your `users` model.
 You will create the `./app/models/Users` module now.

-For your Birthdates api, you need to define a model, `Users`, and a submodel, `Birthdates`.
+For your Birthdates API, you need to define a model, `Users`, and a submodel, `Birthdates`.
 The `Users` model will hold the properties of the user using the API (e.g. `username`, `birthdate`, and `birthdates`).
 The `birthdates` submodel will define the `fullname` and `birthdates` of your friends and you will embed it as an array inside the `Users` model.

 So, create the `Users.js` file inside the `./app/models/` directory and add this code: